-A series of new projects in recent years, have been carried out as lump sum turnkey installations or as E&E supplies with subsequent supervision of installation and commissioning.
-This fund of experience has been the basis for continuous developments of components.
-Key components include aluminium-plate heat exchangers and expansion turbines with dynamic gas bearings, developed and manufactured in our own production centres.
+A series of new projects in recent years have been carried out as lump sum turnkey installations or as E&E supplies with subsequent supervision of installation and commissioning.
+This fund of experience has been the basis for the continuous development of components.
+Key components include aluminum-plate heat exchangers and expansion turbines with dynamic gas bearings, developed and manufactured in our own production centers.

 The following main components are used for this process:

-For larger-scale systems, separate cold boxes can be considered.
-A first box for cooling the hydrogen from ambient temperature to 80 K and a second box from 80 down to 20 K.
+For larger-scale systems, separate cold boxes can be considered – a first box for cooling the hydrogen from ambient temperature to 80 K and a second box from 80 K down to 20 K.